 - Understand how training boosts morale and retention

-- Update your restaurant employee handbook
+- Ensure your employee handbook is up-to-date

-- Create a training plan
+- Have a clearly defined restaurant training plan

 - Offer role-specific training